Skip to content

 Convert photoelastic images to stress maps.

-Returns: numpy.ndarray: 2D array representing the stress map in Pascals.
+Returns: numpy.ndarray: 3D stress tensor map [H, W, 3] in Pascals.

 Source code in photoelastimetry/main.py